kentlouisetonino/config-neovim-lua/README.md

 gt    : Switch to next tab.
 gT    : Switch to previous tab.
 C-t   : Toggle the NERDTree.
+F3    : Sync the window to the nerdtree.
 ```

 > - Cursor movement basic commands.